Shorties

 With a Premium Subscription, you can take episode quizzes to challenge your comprehension skills and track your progress!

-agênciaagency ajudarto help algumsome, any masc. alithere far away, but in sight aquihere specific atrásbehind, back a avenidaavenue o bancobank a cartaletter ClaroOf course comohow, what depoislater, then, after DireitaRight em frentein front, straight ahead entrebetween, among enviarto send esquerdaleft a esquinacorner estasthese estaçãostation a farmáciapharmacy O finalThe end o hotelhotel ImediaçõesVicinity informaçãoinformation o jardimgarden a livrariabookstore there, over there far away, out of sight masbut o metrosubway, metro NaquelaOn that, in that ondewhere pertoclose, near procurarto search, to look for, to seek quandowhen a ruastreet sairto leave, go out, exit SimYes o supermercadosupermarket tambémalso, too, as well todasall, every (feminine)
+agênciaagency ajudarto help algumsome, any masc. alithere far away, but in sight aquihere specific atrásbehind, back a avenidaavenue o bancobank a cartaletter ClaroOf course comohow, what depoislater, then, after direitaright direction em frentein front, straight ahead entrebetween, among enviarto send esquerdaleft direction a esquinacorner estasthese estaçãostation a farmáciapharmacy O finalThe end o hotelhotel ImediaçõesVicinity informaçãoinformation o jardimgarden a livrariabookstore there, over there far away, out of sight masbut o metrosubway, metro NaquelaOn that, in that ondewhere pertoclose, near procurarto search, to look for, to seek quandowhen a ruastreet sairto leave, go out, exit SimYes o supermercadosupermarket tambémalso, too, as well todasall, every (feminine)

 Premium Feature: Smart Review

-With a Premium Subscription, you can take save these phrases to Smart Review, and use spaced repetition to commit them to long-term memory.
+With a Premium Subscription, you can save these phrases to Smart Review, and use spaced repetition to commit them to long-term memory.

 Comments